django/django/docs/asgi.rst

 Server Push
 '''''''''''

 Must be sent before any Response or Response Chunk messages.
+If ``ChannelFull`` is encountered, wait and try again later, optionally giving up after a predetermined timeout, and give up on the entire response this push is connected to.

 When a server receives this message, it must treat the Request message in the ``request`` field of the Server Push as though it were a new HTTP request being